GVR Report cover In-vitro Diagnostics Enzymes Market Size, Share & Trends Report

 • Industry: Healthcare

-The global in-vitro diagnostics enzymes market size was valued at USD 706.97 million in 2019 and is expected to expand at a compound annual growth rate (CAGR) of 8.97% from 2020 to 2027.
+The global in-vitro diagnostics enzymes market size was estimated at USD 1.70 billion in 2024 and is projected to grow at a CAGR of 10.2% from 2025 to 2030.
 Enzymes are adopted in the diagnosis of various metabolic disorders owing to their remarkable catalytic properties.
 Several research studies have represented the clinical application of enzymes, such as alanine transaminase, acid phosphatase, creatine kinase, aspartate transaminase, lactate dehydrogenase, and gelatinase-B. These enzymes are preferred biomarkers in several disease conditions, including myocardial infarction, liver disease, schizophrenia, renal disease, rheumatoid arthritis, and cancer.

 Various molecular biology techniques are continuously gaining popularity as in-vitro diagnostics (IVD) for the detection and prevention of several diseases.
 Among these techniques, the polymerase chain reaction (PCR) had a greater impact on the practices involved in the molecular biology field.
 PCR implements a thermostable polymerase to produce multiple copies of a specific nucleic acid region rapidly and exponentially.
 Taq polymerase, reverse transcriptase enzyme, and thermostable DNA polymerase are the commonly used enzymes during PCR amplification cycles.

-Polymerase and transcriptase accounted for the largest revenue share of 29.5% in 2019 and are anticipated to witness the fastest growth during the forecast period.
+The polymerase and transcriptase segment accounted for the largest share of the market at 38.9% in 2024.
 This is attributed to their wide applications in molecular diagnostic assays.
 In addition, the presence of a substantial number of players that offer these enzymes is expected to enhance the segment growth.
+In June 2023, AIST and Asahi Kasei Pharma collaborated on the Smart Cell Project of NEDO to improve cholesterol esterase production efficiency, an enzyme utilized in in vitro diagnostic assays, enabling the manufacture of a commercial product called CEN II.

-The oncology segment is expected to expand at the fastest CAGR throughout the forecast period.
-Large-scale adoption of ISH methods as well as the development of high-throughput technologies, such as next-generation DNA sequencing and comparative genomic hybridization, for the diagnosis of human tumors drive the usage of diagnostic enzymes in the oncology segment.
+The oncology segment is expected to expand at the fastest CAGR of 13.0% over the forecast period.
+Large-scale adoption of ISH methods as well as the development of high-throughput technologies, such as next-generation DNA sequencing and comparative genomic hybridization, for the diagnosis of human tumors, drive the usage of diagnostic enzymes in the oncology segment.

 End-use Insights

-The hospitals and diagnostic laboratories segment dominated the market with a share of 39.8% in 2019.
+The hospitals and diagnostic laboratories accounted for the largest share of 41.6% in 2024.
 The usage of IVD assays in hospitals has increased over the years.
-In several hospitals and clinics, the physicians are switching to histopathology and molecular diagnostics from conventional testing procedures.
+In several hospitals and clinics, physicians are switching to histopathology and molecular diagnostics from conventional testing procedures.
 The long turnover time associated with the conventional processes is boosting the adoption rate of histopathology-based tests as these aid in reducing the timelines.

 Regional Insights